What is an invoice in accounting?

 Volopay is an all-in-one expense management software built for businesses.
 It is one of the best platforms available in the market that can not only help you automate payments for your vendor invoices but also let you track, monitor, and control how your company is spending its budgets.

 Our platform lets you create a vendor database so that you don’t have to keep entering important vendor information each time you need to make a payment to them.
+The platform also supports international payments, so that you don’t have to worry about using a separate payment platform to deal with international vendors.

 Once you receive invoices from your vendors, the system can easily scan and automatically enter the details so that your finance professionals do not waste time on data entry.
+Once the invoices have been processed, they can easily be routed for approval using our custom workflows to get the necessary approvals for payments.

 After the invoices are approved, you can pay them off immediately using the various payment methods available on the platform or choose to schedule them in advance just before the due date.